shanerowden/nameless-space-replace/docs/README.md

 This simple script renames files for a CLI Linux experience without the horror of spaces or characters that cannot easily be typed: It replaces not only spaces with underscores but removes special characters and is capable of replacing any character with any character actually.

-This is handy for me as an ex-Windows user who have hoarded files and never realized they would one day think like a CLI user...
+This is handy for me as an ex-Windows user who has hoarded files and never till recently realized I would one day think like a CLI user... and hate every single file name.
+This can fix that.

 ## Usage